 Tuberculosis (say: too-burr-cue-low-sis), also called TB, is an infection caused by bacteria.
 Tuberculosis usually affects the lungs, but it can spread to the joints, bladder, spine, brain and other parts of the body.

 You won’t have any symptoms of tuberculosis unless you have active TB.
 The symptoms of active TB include:

 If TB affects your joints, you may develop pain that feels like arthritis.
 If TB affects your bladder, it may hurt to go to the bathroom and there may be blood in your urine.
 TB of the spine can cause back pain and leg paralysis.
 TB of the brain can cause headaches, nausea and brain damage (if left untreated).

 The most commonly used method to check for tuberculosis is the PPD skin test.
-A PPD skin test is also called a Montaux test.
-If you have a positive PPD, it means you have been exposed to a person who has tuberculosis and you have been infected with the bacteria that causes the disease.
+A PPD skin test is also called a Mantoux test.
+If you have a positive PPD, it means you have been exposed to a person who has tuberculosis and you have been infected with the bacteria that cause the disease.

 If your PPD skin test is positive, you will likely have a chest X-ray and a physical exam to find out whether you have active TB and are currently contagious and able to spread the disease to other people.

 It usually takes only a few days to tell whether you're contagious.
 Most people with a positive skin test are not contagious.